HEALTHY HAPPY KIDS - PARENTS GUIDE TO WHAT MATTERS MOST

 There are many reasons to limit screen time.
 More screen time usually means less physical activity (especially outdoors with friends!) and is associated with an increased risk of developing health conditions.

-According to a recent study, kids who spend more time in front of screens are more likely to sneak food, hide food, and hoard it.
-When you eat in front of the TV, kids may ignore their hunger signals and feelings of fullness.
+According to a recent study, kids who spend more time in front of screens are more likely to sneak food, hide, and hoard it.
+When kids eat in front of the TV, they may ignore their hunger signals and feelings of fullness.

 And, television and social media may play a role in how a child feels about their body.